How To Feed A Loon

 • Pre-heat oven to 325°F.

 • Lightly spray a 9-inch pie dish with cooking spray.
-Place the pie dough into the dish and flute edges, if desired.
+Place the pie dough into the dish and flute the edges, if desired.
 Set aside.

 • In a large bowl, mix together the flour and sugar.